Travel Insurance Tips To Consider Before, During And After Your Holiday

 Just in case you find yourself in a sticky situation when on holiday, below are some tips from Tick Travel Insurance on what you should consider for coverage as a minimum and what your insurer will likely require from you when making a claim.

 Get to know your policy

 First and foremost, you need to read and understand the Policy Disclosure Statements (PDS) or Terms and Conditions of your travel insurance product.
 You would not get a mortgage from a lender without understanding the terms, so it is a good idea to treat travel insurance the same.

 The PDS details what you are covered for during your travels, and more importantly, what you are not covered for.
 Are the destinations you visit insured?
 Are all types of transportation you will use covered?
-For instance, if you are embarking on a cruise, you need to make sure you have appropriate cruise cover.
+For instance, if you are embarking on a cruise, you need to make sure you have an appropriate cruise cover.

 Are you or your partner expecting a baby?